 What Can Be Done About It?

 Whatever the cause of chronic dry mouth – medications, disease, or another factor – the treatments for it include relatively simple, yet effective, lifestyle changes.
+If any of the causes above answered your question “what causes dry mouth” for you, then it’s fortunate that you may be able to make these adjustments and quickly see the benefits for your oral health.

 - Increase your fluid intake – keep a bottle of water handy and sip as needed throughout the day.